PapaTech-devs/Whispering-Woods-Backend/README.md

 # Backend for Whispering Woods website
-* Handles hotel booking payments and datat storage in mongodb
+* Handles hotel booking payments and data storage in mongodb